Article

 1. Nonresidential and mixed-use development in the Neighborhood 2 Zoning Districts is required to provide on-site open space, except for developments on sites of one-half acre or less in size.

-2. Development shall provide a minimum of 10% of the total lot area in on-site open space.
+2. Development shall provide a minimum of 10% of the total site area in on-site open space.
 Such open space may be common open space, public open space, or any combination thereof.

 3. Nonresidential and mixed-use on-site open space shall meet the design requirements of Section 16.5.